demovibes/watermelon/README.md

 which can read .ogg files and forward them to icecast.

-Configure ices using a "playlist" source of type "script" and give it the path to `contrib/link-ices.py`.
+Configure ices using a "playlist" source of type "script" and give it the path to `contrib/ices/<script>.py`.
 Whenever ices is ready for another song, it will call the script, and expects to receive the name of a file to play.

-The magic of queue management then happens within `link-ices.py`, which is responsible for:
+The magic of queue management then happens within the contrib script, which is responsible for:
 * retrieving the next item from the playlist model,
-* calling SoX to convert to a .ogg file in a temp location,
+* if necessary, calling SoX to convert to a .ogg file in a temp location,
 * writing the metadata info to the location expected by IceS, and
 * returning the temp filename to IceS for streaming.

 Look into the `playlist` app for more information on how the queue works.

+The `backend` app can be used to set up commands to query backend status.
+The default install comes with some defaults for `icecast` and `ices` - these can be changed from the Admin panel to fit your streaming setup, and then non-admin users can get status or start/stop/etc services from the UI.